-Meet Daniel, our Curator of Making.
-In order to discover more about him, we asked him a few questions and here is what he said…
+Meet Daniel, Head of Curatorship and Curator of Making.
+To discover more about him, we asked him a few questions and here is what he said…

 - Many of the people that Joseph Wright painted chose to be depicted with an object that tells us something about them as a person.
 What object would you choose and why?

 It seems almost too obvious that I’m going to pick the Silk 700s but there’s more to it than first appears.
 Yes, I’m a huge fan of motorcycles and yes, working with a Derby-built motorcycle is a real joy but it’s more about what two wheels represent.
 It’s the freedom to take yourself off, on your own terms, to see and experience new things.
 The ability to travel without the confines of the road, or the bulk of a car, always makes me feel excited.
 The silk represents my wanderlust and my ceaseless curiosity.